erimcg/Using-D3js/03_01_d3_fetch.md

 Below are examples on how to use all but the last 2 methods.

 When calling the dsv, csv, tsv, json, xml, html, and text download functions, you'll find a call to `then` chained to the download function call as shown below.
 The code in the function passed to `then` is executed *after* the file is downloaded and the data within the file is ready to be used.
-This pattern is necessary because the browser does not wait for the data to be downloaded.
-Instead, the browser will request the download and continue with the rest of the code in the JavaScript file.
-When the download has finished, the browser will jump to the code within the call to `then` and execute it.

-There are two things to note about this pattern.
-First, any code that relies on the data in the downloaded file must be executed *after* the file and been downloaded and executed by the function passed to `then`.
-Second, any code that is written after the `then` call, *may be* executed before the file has been downloaded or before the function passed to `then` is executed.

 <pre>
 d3.dsv(delimiter, fileName)